 How to gather client information when you sell services

 A big benefit of selling services online in WordPress is that you can collect extra information about customers.
 Getting them to enter the information on your website is easier than taking it over the phone or manual paperwork.
-It’s also more secure, because you have electronic proof that they provided the information.
+It's also more secure, because you have electronic proof that they provided the information.
 This is particularly important if you need customers to tick to agree to your service Terms and Conditions.
+In addition, it can help you minimize customer support tickets later down the line.

 When you're collecting information about customers, just make sure your website is GDPR compliant.
 WooCommerce and Easy Digital Downloads come with features to help you ensure GDPR compliance.
 If you're selling services with a contact form plugin such as Contact Form 7, then you might need to add extra tick boxes to gain consent.